Author: Jamie Lewis – PGA Teaching Professional

 PXG’s 0211 Z-series clubs are designed to make the daunting game of golf a little bit more friendly for beginner golfers learning the game, or just figuring out how to hit a driver correctly.

-There is a wealth of forgiveness here with a dual cavity internal design that helps get the ball in the air.
+There is a wealth of forgiveness here with a dual-cavity internal design that helps get the ball in the air.
 Some may think of the Z series as a cheaper version of the 0211, but a player swinging these clubs still gets the benefit of premium materials.

 The Z-edition driver comes in a loft of 16° with a Men’s standard length of 44”.
-You can purchase a Z-Woods set for $795 that includes a driver, fairway wood, and hybrid bundle.
+You can purchase a Z-Woods set for $795 that includes a driver, fairway wood, and a hybrid bundle.

 Alternative Choices to the PXG 0211 Driver